JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/docs/docs/build_log/adaptive-gain-adjustment.md

 ## Variable Gain Amplifier with SPI Interface

-A major problem with triggering off of the fetal blood pressures is that the signal coming from the transducers is relatively small compared to the full scale of the pressure measurement instrument (numbers given below in specifications).
+A major problem with triggering from fetal blood pressures is that the signal coming from the transducers is relatively small compared to the full scale of the pressure measurement instrument (numbers given below in specifications).
 To resolve this issue, I considered three possible solutions:

 1. Use an analog potentiometer in the gain feedback path, which the experimenter can adjust by turning a knob.
 2. Use a digital potentiometer in the feedback path which the experimenter can adjust by pressing increment and decrement buttons.
 3. Use a digital potentiometer in the gain feedback path which is automatically adjusted by the microcontroller whenever the signal level is out of range.

 After due consideration, I opted to use strategy #3.
-Having the microcontroller perform the adjustment is advantageous because the microntroller can adjust the gain smoothly and gradually over a period of one minute or more, which will ensure that the gain adjustments do not interfere with the constantly running triggering algorithm.
+Having the microcontroller perform the adjustment is advantageous because the microntroller can adjust the gain smoothly and gradually over a period of several seconds, which will ensure that the gain adjustments do not interfere with the constantly running triggering algorithm.

 ### Specifications